voxel51/platform-sdk/tests/README.md

-# Local Analytic Testing Suite
+# Local Analytic Testing Server

 This directory provides a local testing server that you can use to test your analytic Docker image locally on your machine to verify that it works properly